RosariumRosaria/Geminos/Geminos/Aewin/Nations/Patkana.md

 Patkany formed after a long and bloody war ravaged the Patkany.
 As part of the peace agreement, numerous clans united for the common good of all ratkind.
 Pooling their resources, technology, and ratpower, they began to progress.

 Today the Patkany live in unity.
 Each clan works in harmony towards the common good.
 Inventions and resources that once only benefited one clan now help the collective.
 This has led to a massive increase in the quality of life and a swelling in population.
-While once the Patkany were forced to scurry about avoiding Kiserti raids, now they dwell in massive under cities, which boast food and shelter for all.
+While once the Patkany were forced to scurry about avoiding Kisereti raids, now they dwell in massive under cities, which boast food and shelter for all.

 Official Patkany records differ on the start of the war with Denever.
 Some claim it was a glorious attempt to spread unity; others say it was in defense after a Batkin raid.
 Regardless, sporadic conflict continues to this day.